Studio Pitch Black

 And Then The Idea Was Born?

 Yes, all of a sudden!
 My question went now like a mantra in my head that repeated itself over and over again.
 How do I combine sculpture + function?
 With the impact of the plane landing in Frankfurt I must have realized that I was now in Germany.
 When I waited for my bags and looked at the people to my left and right, a thousand thoughts went through my head and for the first time I didn’t think about my question.
 That’s when I noticed the advertising banner in the baggage hall: It was some lamp that looked totally designer crazy.
 I had to look twice: Is that a sculpture or a lamp?
-Exactly in this moment I had my answer: Sculptural lighting design.
+Exactly at that moment I had my answer: Sculptural lighting design.

 STUDIO PITCH BLACK stands for lamps 100% handmade, compositions of minimalist design, harmonious lines and colors, coupled with simple elegance.